Hazardous waste management: business and industry

 - discarded batteries

-Hazardous wastes require special handling to reduce adverse effects to human health and the environment.
+Hazardous waste requires special handling with respect to how it is collected, stored, transported, treated, recovered and disposed to reduce adverse effects to human health and the environment.

 You can find a complete set of rules related to managing hazardous and liquid industrial wastes at: